-Lights are very easy to use in Unity - you simply need to create a light of the desired type (eg, from the menu GameObject > Light > Point Light) and place it where you want it in the scene.
-If you enable scene view lighting (the “sun” button on the toolbar) then you can see a preview of how the lighting will look as you move light objects and set their parameters.
+Lights are easy to use in Unity - you need to create a light of the desired type (for example, from the menu GameObject > Light > Point Light) and place it where you want it in the scene.
+If you enable scene view lighting (the “lightbulb” button on the toolbar) then you can see a preview of how the lighting will look as you move light objects and set their parameters.

-See in Glossary (except when it is using a Cookie) with the forward/Z axis indicating the direction.
-A spot light also has a direction but since it has a limited range, its position does matter.
-The shape parameters of spot, point and area lights can be adjusted from the inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+See in Glossary (unless it’s using a Cookie) with the forward/Z axis indicating the direction.
+A Spot Light also has a direction but since it has a limited range, its position does matter.
+The shape parameters of spot, point, and area lights can be adjusted from the inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary.